Bookstore Education Workshops CrysCam X-ray Tutorial Contact

 We would appreciate citation of the two following references when using this program in published work:

-References in endnote format (ps.enl) here.
-The fit function and parameter files are also available for download.
+The old parameterized fit function and parameter files from 2003 and 2013 are also available for download.

 Unit cell